ccxt/ccxt/wiki/Manual.md

 - `cancelAllOrders ()` for all open orders
 - `cancelAllOrdersAfter ()` for all open orders after the given timeout

+Note: typically batch order-canceling methods return an array of orders, where orders statuses would be noted e.g. `status: success/rejected/etc`.
+However, there might also be cases, for example, if only one order was not cancelled and exchange responded with `{success:false, reason:"order id 123 does not exist"}`.
+In such cases, CCXT might also throw an exception instead of returning an array.

 #### cancelOrder